my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 ### Lesson 12 – Aug 07, 2023

 -   Maneuvers
-    -   must pause when cars are pull out.
+    -   must pause when you see other cars pulling out.
 Due observations!
     -   starting off, must do observations first, make sure no cars are coming from behind.
 Then pull out!
     -   <span style='color:red'>Can't fail on the same error twice, can I?
 That would be outrageously stupid. [✘] </span>
 -   Exit to Marston from A40W.